It’s your last summer officially living at home.

 Well, unless you make the reluctant move back after graduation (let’s not think about that yet).
-You’ve finished your exams and are ready for the three months of freedom before heading off to uni.

 Here’s how you can make the most of your last summer before uni and make the move easier.

 Your first week in halls is likely to be a disaster kitchen-wise.
 The kitchen becomes a space for gathering pre-night out.
 Or it suffers from too much time spend at orientation lectures or Fresher’s events, too little time spent tidying.

 Battle against the infamous Fresher’s Flu by whipping up some of these DIY takeaway ideas.

 You’ll start to call the people you’ve known since you were five your ‘home friends’ once you become a student.
 There will be a moment where you introduce your ‘uni friends’ to your ‘home friends’ and realised they’re pretty different, too.
 But you’ll love them all the same.

 Spend time with your mates, even if it’s just hanging out at home, before you move to different sides of the country.
 Make plans to see each other too – time flies once you start uni!

 3. Take in all of your home town

 You may complain about it now, and you may prefer your uni town or city by far, but there’s no feeling quite like home.